-- Application for an exemption or a rebate must be made on the application form, the content of which and information required therein shall be determined by the https://en-chief-Financial Officer. - (2) Applications must be submitted annually by 30 September to qualify for an exemption or rebate for the ensuing financial year. - (3) Late applications after 30 September may be considered in the sole discretion of the chief financial officerChief Financial Officer. - (4) All applications for an exemption or a rebate must be considered by the ehief financial officer Chief Financial Officer or his delegate. - (5) The chief financial officerChief Financial Officer or his delegate may refuse an application for exemption or a rebate if - - (a) the information furnished on the application is incomplete, incorrect - (b) the application form is not received on or before the due date determined for such applications. - (6) Applications by senior citizens or disabled persons must be accompanied by the following - - a certified copy of the identity document of the owner or any other proof of the owner's age, provided that no age requirement will apply if the owner is a disabled person in receipt of a disability grant; and - (b) proof of a disability grant where applicable.
+- Application for an exemption or a rebate must be made on the application form, the content of which and information required therein shall be determined by the Chief Financial Officer. - (2) Applications must be submitted annually by 30 September to qualify for an exemption or rebate for the ensuing financial year. - (3) Late applications after 30 September may be considered in the sole discretion of the Chief Financial Officer. - (4) All applications for an exemption or a rebate must be considered by the Chief Financial Officer or his delegate. - (5) The Chief Financial Officer or his delegate may refuse an application for exemption or a rebate if - - the information furnished on the application is incomplete, incorrect or false; or - (b) the application form is not received on or before the due date determined for such applications. - (6) Applications by senior citizens or disabled persons must be accompanied by the following -

+(a) a certified copy of the identity document of the owner or any other proof of the owner's age, provided that no age requirement will apply if the owner is a disabled person in receipt of a disability grant; and

+(b) proof of a disability grant where applicable.

-11. Reduction
+11. Reductions